David Laury: Professional career

 After going undrafted in the 2015 NBA draft, Laury signed with Yeşilgiresun Belediye of the Turkish Basketball League on June 28, 2015.
 He later left the team prior to the start of the regular season and returned to the United States.
 On October 31, he was selected by the Delaware 87ers with the eighth overall pick in the 2015 NBA Development League Draft.
 On March 2, 2017, Laury was traded to the Windy City Bulls.

 On August 5, 2017, Laury signed with the Israeli club Maccabi Ashdod for the 2017–18 season.
 On October 29, 2017, Laury recorded 22 points, shooting 8-for-10 from the field, along with 11 rebounds and 3 assists in an 86–74 win over Hapoel Jerusalem.
 Two days later, Laury was named co-Israeli League Round 4 MVP, alongside his teammate Sek Henry.

 On October 21, 2018, Laury was added to the training camp roster of the Windy City Bulls of the NBA G League.
 He did not make the final roster.

 On November 24, 2019, Laury returned to Israel for a second stint, signing with Hapoel Tel Aviv for the rest of the season.
-However, four days later, he parted ways with Hapoel due to personal reasons.
+However, four days later, he parted ways with Hapoel for personal reasons.